The weather

 Rainfall will be very irregular but locally heavy, with several regions on alert.

-BarcelonaThe passage of a cold front has reactivated unstable conditions this Friday, right in the middle of the Diada holiday.
-The scattered showers that have fallen in some areas will continue and will continue to intensify as the hours pass, with a high degree of uncertainty regarding their distribution and impact.
-During the afternoon and evening, they will fall mainly in the north and along some coastal stretches, and on Saturday, showers and storms will irregularly affect many areas in the center and north of the country.
-Meteocat maintains its warnings for heavy rain in many regions, and Civil Protection has activated the Inuncat Plan alert.
-On Sunday, calm and sunshine will gain ground, with traces of scattered showers between the Ebro and the Valencian Community.
+BarcelonaThe passage of a cold front reactivated the instability this Friday, right in the middle of the Diada holiday, with 29 l/m² in Montserrat, 20 in Sant Joan de les Abadesses (Ripollès), and 14 in Olot (Garrotxa).
+Rain has fallen in several regions during the night and early morning, with locally intense showers and thunderstorms in the northern half of the country.
+Meteocat maintains its warnings for many regions for heavy rain, and Civil Protection has activated the Inuncat Plan alert.
+On Sunday, calm and sunshine will gain ground, with scattered showers between the Ebro and the Valencian Community.
 Temperatures will tend to rise, with moderate heat and muggy conditions on the coast.

 Saturday: new showers and storms